JX313/WHETHERWEATHER/README.md

 5. mysql-connector
 6. os

+# FEATURES
+1. Accurate weather information (not currently)
+2. Material You Design (hope to implement Cupertino design)
+3. MySQL data management

 I created this program as part of my grade 12 computer science project.
 I hope to make improvements on the way as I am currently just a beginner in Python.

 I hope you enjoy the program!
 Please do suggest some valuable tips!

+UPDATE: I'll be uploading the code soon as the project is approaching completion!
+Stay tuned!